JuliaAI/MLJ.jl/docs/src/learning_networks.md

 yhat = predict(mach2, x)
 ```

-This network can be used as before except we must provide an instance of `CompositeA` in
+Incidentally, this network can be used as before except we must provide an instance of
-our `fit!` calls, to indicate what models the symbols are being substituted with:
+`CompositeA` in our `fit!` calls, to indicate what actual models the symbols are being
+substituted with:

 ```@example 42
 composite_a = CompositeA(pca, ConstantClassifier())